vladutilie/euplatesc/README.md

 ## getStatus [⤴](#table-of-contents)

-Get status of a transaction.
+Get the status of a transaction.

 ```ts
 import epClient from './lib/epClient';